iLindo-Workspace/Foundation-exam-prep/Chapter2.md

 - *Testing is build into pipelines to provide immediate feedback on code changes*

 (4. ) **Integrated Tool**
-- *Test tools are integrated with DevOps toolchains*
+- *Test tools are integrated with DevOps tool chains*

 (5. ) **CI/CD**
 - **Requires**: